-MAB or monthly average balance is the minimum amount your bank account must have on average at any point in the month.
+MAB or monthly average balance is the minimum average amount to be maintained in a bank account over the course of a month.

 Here’s an all-in-one guide to understanding MAB to help you understand the concept as best possible.